 Once in the parking lot you will discover a parking team that will safely assist you into our building.
 Upon entering, you'll see a welcome table with hand sanitizer and masks, as well as masked greeters to welcome you.
-The greeters can answer any questions you have, and direct you to the sanctuary or one of our nursery spaces.
+The greeters can answer any questions you may have, and direct you to the sanctuary.

-We’ve developed a good security system so you’ll know your kids are safe and well cared for.
+Security is vital at Hillcrest, so know your kids are safe and well cared for.
 If your kids are shy, they’re welcome to attend the adult service with you, but most kids enjoy our children's ministry.
 The nursery is on the 3rd floor and are for ages 0- 4 yrs old.
-During our service we invite children (k - 6th grade) to go to a more kid-friendly teaching time.
-K - 4th grade will meet in our fellowship hall while we invite our 5th and 6th grade students to meet at The Warehouse (Student Building).
+During our service we invite children K–6th grade to go to a more kid-friendly teaching time.
+K –4th grade will meet in our fellowship hall while we invite our 5th–6th grade students to meet at The Warehouse (Student Building).
 Students will find a great team of volunteers that gear a lesson appropriate for them.

 What to Wear